Screenshot of Gramps (v. 5.0.1) with its fan chart and the Given name cloud gramplet on the bottom. | |

 Website | gramps-project |

-The core export file format of Gramps is named Gramps XML and uses the file extension .gramps.
+The core archival file format of Gramps is named Gramps XML and uses the file extension .gramps.
 It is extended from XML.
-Gramps XML is a free format.
-Gramps usually compresses Gramps XML files with gzip.[27]
+Gramps XML is a free format, and are usually compressed using gzip.[23]
 The file format Portable Gramps XML Package uses the extension .gpkg and is currently a .tar.gz archive including Gramps XML together with all referenced media.
-The user may rename the file extension .gramps to .gz for editing the content of the genealogy document with a text editor.
-Internally, Gramps uses SQLite as the default database backend, with other databases available as plugins.[28]
+Users may rename the file extension .gramps to .gz for editing the content of the genealogy document with a text editor.
+Internally, Gramps uses SQLite as the default database backend, with other databases available as plugins.[24]

 Gramps can import from the following formats:[29] Gramps XML, Gramps Package (Portable Gramps XML), Gramps 2.x .grdb (older versions Gramps), GEDCOM, CSV.